docker-library/docs/phpmyadmin/content.md

 -	Major versions, such as `5`, `5-fpm`, and `5-fpm-alpine`
 -	Specific minor versions, such as `5.0`, `5.0-fpm`, and `5-fpm-alpine`
 -	Specific patch versions, such as `5.0.0`, `5.0.0-fpm`, and `5.0.0-alpine`.
 Note that, on rare occasion, here may be an intermediary "docker-only" release, such as 4.9.2-1
--	`edge`, `edge-fpm`, `edge-fpm-alpine`, a development version build from the daily snapshot

-## Image variants

-We provide three variations:

-### apache

-"apache" includes a full Apache webserver with PHP and includes everything needed to work out of the box.

-This is the default when only a version number is requested.

-### fpm

-"fpm" only starts a PHP FPM container.
-Use this variant if you already have a seperate webserver.

-This includes more tools and is therefore a larger image than the "fpm-alpine" variation.

-### fpm-alpine

-"fpm-alpine" has a very small footprint.
-It is based on Alpine Linux and only starts a PHP FPM process.

-Use this variant if you already have a seperate webserver.
-If you need more tools that are not available on Alpine Linux, use the fpm image instead.

 ## Usage with linked server